acceleratedscience/openad-website/README.md

 ## Hosting & Domain Name

 This website is hosted on GitHub Pages at [acceleratedscience.github.io/openad-website](https://acceleratedscience.github.io/openad-website).
-Our domain is regsitered with Google domains, with the [CNAME](main/CNAME) file connecting it.
+Our domain is registered with Google domains, with the [CNAME](main/CNAME) file connecting it.

+> [!WARNING]
-Note that setting the domain name in the GitHub pages settings is not enough, as the build process will rebuild the `gh-pages` branch every time, wiping out the custom domain.
+> The [CNAME](main/CNAME) file connecting the domain name to our GitHub pages website is hardcoded in the `/main` folder.
+Usually this file is automatically added by GitHub Pages, but because our build process will rebuild the `gh-pages` branch every time, the GitHub-provided file gets erased with every update.
+Hardcoding the file circumvents that.
 [More info](https://github.com/mkdocs/mkdocs/issues/1257).